HOME

 4. 4.
 Use self-directed learning skills to develop and execute a project plan

 5. 5.
-Work collaboratively as a group and cooperato with local partners
+Work collaboratively as a group and cooperate with local partners

 6. 6.
 Interpret the issues of each city through comparative global perspectives

 7. 7.
-Apply sustainability concepts to design protential solutions
+Apply sustainability concepts to design potential solutions

 • Project